 Employee engagement can be improved.
 IT staff can provide leadership in setting up the required infrastructure, even with minimal initial effort.
 They can provide ongoing maintenance, expansion, and IT efficiency improvements.
 They can learn a lot along the way.
 Communications staff can prepare and disseminate any required internal information, and again, learn a lot along the way.
 Seeing the daily progress of the organization’s participation can engage everyone.
 A well run project can advance the cause of a more inspired, invigorated, enthusiastic, energized, and empowered staff with more of a sense of ownership for their organization.
 Progress in citizen science projects could be shown in a dedicated section of the organization’s intranet.
 Perhaps even a big screen could be located in common areas such as the lobby or cafeteria to show live content (e.g. simulations, animations, numerical results) and promote a sense of community.
 Management can simultaneously learn a lot about concepts such as computing as talent, cognitive computing, ‘gamification’, and integrating technology.

 Institutional innovation can benefit.
 Although tempting (when myopically studying spreadsheets) to farm everything out to consultants and sub-contractors, in-house innovation can be extremely valuable.
 Skunkworks (small teams for experimental projects) and Bimodal IT (production and exploration as separate yet symbiotic streams) can provide huge benefits, and citizen science is a natural skunkworks project.
 Notions of siloed knowledge and operation can be skeptically reviewed and perhaps even stress-tested without having to disrupt the larger organization.
 ‘What if’ models can move from pure theory to at least partial practicality.
-Owning innovation, moving it vertically through an organization, and finally delivering it to the world can generate and cultivate innovation itself as an asset.
+Owning innovation, moving it vertically through an organization at the appropriate pace, and finally delivering it to the world can generate and cultivate innovation itself as an asset.
 Like the old proverb says: “Give someone a fish and they’ll eat for a day.
 Teach someone to fish and they’ll eat for a lifetime.”

 Internal HR can benefit.
 Management and leadership talent can be identified and incubated in a non-threatening, non-competitive domain.
 Understanding the internal talent ecosystem is essential for the health and future scalability of any organization.

 Governments can draw upon citizen science as well.
 On a regional or national scale, public policy can both encourage and benefit from an actively engaged citizenry.
-In-depth issues such as climate change, demographic change, disruptive technologies such as Artificial Intelligence and Advanced Computing, and general scientific literacy become much easier to create a dialog around if the communication and participation is two-way.
+In-depth issues such as climate change, demographic change, disruptive technologies such as Artificial Intelligence and Automation, and general scientific literacy become much easier to create a dialog around if the communication and participation is two-way.
 Agile, multi-disciplinary, multi-lingual, and age-spanning efforts are all increasingly valuable.
 A sparse and diverse population can come together on a unified effort without sacrificing, and perhaps even benefiting from, that diversity.

 There is also of course, a direct benefit to scientific research.
 Citizen science is not a replacement for academic research, it’s an adjunct.
 Projects run under the supervision and purview of scientists benefit in several ways from citizen participation.
 There is an increase in resources, harnessing more labor (e.g. collecting data), human intelligence (e.g. categorizing images), and computational power (e.g. crunching numbers for simulations).
 There is an increase in scope, drawing from a wider pool of time, space, and experience.
 There is also an increase in public awareness of scientific research and methodology.
 Scientific research is its own reward, and is worth defending.